Buffered Asynchronous SGD for Byzantine Learning: Introduction

+The advantage of SBL methods is that they are relatively simple and easy to be implemented.
+But SBL methods will result in slow convergence when there exist heterogeneous workers.
+Furthermore, in some applications like federated learning and edge computing, synchronization cannot even be performed most of the time due to the offline workers~(clients or edge servers).
+Hence, ABL is preferred in these cases.

-To the best of our knowledge, there exist only two ABL methods: Kardam~\citep{damaskinos2018asynchronous_Kardam} and Zeno++~\citep{xie2019zeno++}.
+To the best of our knowledge, there exist only two ABL methods: Kardam~\citep{damaskinos2018asynchronous_Kardam} and Zeno++~\citep{xie2020zeno++}.
 Kardam introduces two filters to drop out suspicious learning information~(gradients), which can still achieve good performance when the communication delay is heavy.
-However, when in face of malicious attack, some work~\citep{xie2019zeno++} finds that Kardam also drops out most correct gradients in order to filter all faulty~(error) gradients.
+However, when in face of malicious attack, some work~\citep{xie2020zeno++} finds that Kardam also drops out most correct gradients in order to filter all faulty~(failure) gradients.
 Hence, Kardam cannot resist malicious attack.
-Zeno++ scores each received gradient, and determines whether to accept it according to the score.
-But Zeno++ needs to store some training instances on the server for scoring.
-In practical applications, storing data on the server will increase the risk of privacy leak or even face legal risk.
-Therefore, under the general setting where the server has no access to any training instances, there have not existed ABL methods to resist malicious attack.
+Zeno++ needs to store some training instances on server for scoring.
+In some practical applications like federated learning~\citep{kairouz2019advances_FLoverview}, storing data on server will increase the risk of privacy leakage or even face legal risk.
+Therefore, under the general setting where server has no access to any training instances, there does not exist any ABL method that can resist malicious attack.

-In this paper, we propose a novel method, called \underline{b}uffered \underline{a}synchronous \underline{s}tochastic \underline{g}radient \underline{d}escent~(BASGD), for BL.
-The main contributions of BASGD are listed as follows: \begin{itemize} \item BASGD is an asynchronous method, and hence \mbox{BASGD} is more general and practical than existing SBL methods. \item BASGD has no need to store any training instances on the server, and hence can preserve privacy in ABL. \item \mbox{BASGD} is theoretically proved to have the ability of resisting against error and malicious attack. \item BASGD has a similar theoretical convergence rate to that of vanilla asynchronous SGD~(ASGD), with an extra constant variance. \item Empirical results show that BASGD can significantly outperform vanilla ASGD and other ABL baselines when there exist error or malicious attack on workers.
-In particular, BASGD can still converge under cases with malicious attack in which ASGD and other ABL methods fail. \end{itemize}
+Moreover, in some recently proposed attacks~\citep{xie2020_FoE,baruch2019little_ByztAttack}, attackers are assumed to have access to all the information on other workers and use these information for attack.
+This type of attacks are called omniscient attacks, while the others are called non-omniscient attacks.
+As far as we know, there does not exist any ABL method that can resist the two omniscient attacks `Fall of Empires'~\citep{xie2020_FoE} and `A Little is Enough'~\citep{baruch2019little_ByztAttack}.